sschlott/micro-opt/README.md

 ` nums[i]= ((word[0]-48)*TENS + (word[1]-48))*TENS +(word[2]-48);`

 This cut off about .0006 seconds, taking me from 14.8x faster to 16.2x faster.

+## Some Cool Bug I encountered
+This doesn't work on my desktop computer, where the clock would only measure the